-- For an open technology the infrastructure and process of name resolution in the DNS is incredibly on acure - Once queries fact that the DNS works re they are i The fact that the DNS works re they are i The fact that ard a quer There at all is amazing.
-The fact that ard a y There at all is a speed and volume DNS infra: A works at speed at the barrier DNS infra: A works at speed at the barrier DNS infra: A works at speed at the barrier DNS inf
+For an open technology the infrastructure and process of name resolution in the DNS is incredibly onacuo

+- Once queries act that the DNS works re they are i The fact that ard a quer .
+There at all is amazing.
+The fact that ard a y .
+There in the thick is a modern miracle!

+There is a modern miracle!

-- It is challenging to gauge the level of hidden interdependency in the DNS, nor the level of ongoing centralisation of infrastructure functions in the DNS
+There is a modern miracle! - It is challenging to gauge the level of hidden interdependency in the DNS, nor the level of ongoing centralisation of infrastructure functions in the DNS